3D Conebeam CBCT Scan (X-Ray) for Ultimate Diagnostics, Identifying Infections & Surgery Planning

 3D Digital Imaging for Advanced Dental Implant Placement & Smile Design in Connecticut

-Natural Dentistry is one of only five dental private practices in Connecticut utilizing the brand new 2016 low-dose radiation digital 3D CBCT/CT scan equipment that not only takes incredible 3D images, but does it with an ultra-low dose radiation, the first of its kind, making it safe for children under 2 years of age and cancer patients.
-Dr. May
+Natural Dentistry is one of only five dental private practices in Connecticut utilizing the brand new 2018 low-dose radiation digital 3D CBCT/CT scan equipment that not only takes incredible 3D images, but does it with an ultra-low dose radiation, the first of its kind, making it safe for children under 2 years of age and cancer patients.
+As of 2021, new updates to the software have allowed for more precise dental diagnosis and implant surgery planning.

 Digital X-Rays Just Got Better: Better & Safer with Minimal Low-Dose Radiation Exposure